adonitakos/Adonis-AHK-scripts/README.md

 # Adonis-AHK-scripts
-These are personal AutoHotkey macro scripts that I use on a daily basis to speed up my computing a bit.
+These are my personal AutoHotkey macro scripts that I use on a daily basis to speed up my computing a bit.

 A decent chunk of this were sections borrowed from the legendary of Macro King, Taran VH Here is the exact GitHub directory where you can find those scripts: https://github.com/TaranVH/2nd-keyboard/blob/master/Almost_All_Windows_Functions.ahk.